4GeeksAcademy/blog/blog/how-to-become-a-machine-learning-engineer.us.md

 ---

-If you are interested and have passion for data science, artificial intelligence and technology, then becoming a machine learning engineer is the best career choice for you.
+If you are interested and have passion for data science, artificial intelligence and technology, then becoming a [machine learning engineer](https://) is the best career choice for you.
 Machine learning is the emerging field that enable the computers to learn from data without being programmed.
 The machine learning engineers develop, design, and implement these systems.
 In this article some of the common questions about machine learning engineer are answers and practical tips are provided to help the aspirants achieve their career goals.

 ## How to Become a Machine Learning Engineer Without a Degree?

 The degree in computer science or a related field is definitely required and it is helpful to get a job in machine learning field, however, it is not always necessary.
-Now a-days it is very easy as many online resources can help.
+Now a-days it is very easy as many online resources can help, like for example a [machine learning engineer course](https://4geeksacademy.com/us/coding-bootcamps/machine-learning-engineering).
 They can help to develop the skills needed:

 •	Online courses: Online courses platforms have variety of programs including machine learning and related fields.
 These courses offer certificates of completion and also full degrees.

 •	Bootcamps: The bootcamps are intensive training programs designed to teach students the practical skills.
 They also help the aspirants to find their suitable job after gaining the required skill.
-Many bootcamps offer machine learning and data science programs.
+Many bootcamps offer [machine learning and data science programs](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning), and a plus is that they can be in-person or [online coding bootcamps](https://4geeksacademy.com/us/coding-campus/online-coding-bootcamp).

 •	Self-study: Self-study is another way to learn something.
 If an aspirant is dedicated and motivated, self-study can be the best choice.
 The use of online resources, free tutorials, textbooks and many open source softwares can be of great help.